- Tiếng Việt

 As is standard practice around the world, we do not permit third parties to attend nonimmigrant visa interviews.
 This rule also applies to third parties who are American Citizens or Lawful Permanent Residents.
 If a third party has an interest in your case, please have them write a letter stating their interest and bring it to your interview.
-Effective from May 23rd 2011, minors under age of 17 MUST be accompanied by a parent or legal guardian to the interview.
+Minors under age of 17 MUST be accompanied by a parent or legal guardian to the interview.
+Additionally, in cases where the applicant is disabled, the parent/guardian of the applicant may attend the interview.
 Your interview can be conducted in Vietnamese or in English, as you prefer.

 No assurance regarding the issuance of visas can be given in advance.
 Please do not make any binding travel plans until you have received your visa.

-Obtaining medical treatment and hospital care in the U.S. can be expensive, foreign medical insurance is generally not accepted inside the United States and visitors and temporary residents are required to pay their own medical costs.
+Obtaining medical treatment and hospital care in the United States can be expensive, foreign medical insurance is generally not accepted inside the United States and visitors and temporary residents are required to pay their own medical costs.
 If your insurance policy does not cover you outside of your home country, it is a good idea to consider purchasing a short-term policy that does.
 There are health insurance policies designed specifically to cover travel.
-Many travel agents and private companies offer insurance plans that will cover health care expenses incurred in the U.S. If you have a recurring medical condition, or anticipate the need for medical care during your stay in the U.S., please plan accordingly by obtaining the appropriate coverage prior to your travel to the U.S.
+Many travel agents and private companies offer insurance plans that will cover health care expenses incurred in the United States.
+If you have a recurring medical condition, or anticipate the need for medical care during your stay in the United States, please plan accordingly by obtaining the appropriate coverage prior to your travel to the United States.